david-dong828/Multi_Data_Scrapers/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

 **munD2LfileDownload**
-- It's a spider Used to Download files (pdf , video ) from Memorial University online course wesite https://online.mun.ca/d2l/home
+- It's a spider Used to Download files (pdf , video, zip ) from Memorial University online course wesite https://online.mun.ca/d2l/home
 - Maybe can download ppt files as well (have no chance to test till now)
 - Files after download then save to C:\downloads folder.